mr-js/mr-js/README.md

 ✅ Regular reports
 ✅ No prepayment
 ✅ 20+ years in IT

+🔒 No prepayment: payment only after demonstration of intermediate results, source code after full payment.

 📌 I only take on projects that interest me.
 For better results it is always better to have a detailed Technical specification for development.